vhanla/TaskbarDock/README.md

 - [ ] Skin Taskbar

 ## FEATURES:
+- Center icons relative to its area or to the screen
+- Transparency for taskbar (incompatible with other tools) #warning
-- Multimonitor support (at least with two taskbars)
+- Multimonitor support
+- Toggle taskbar icons small/big
 - Autorun
 - Remember settings